C0ffeeCode/typst-dhbw-technik-template/template.typ

 	// This is *not* required anymore
 	// first_chapter_title: none,

-	// Factor of page location when to pagebreak headings
+	// If headings should stick to the following block
 	// to avoid a heading without content on the same page.
-	// Can be disabled by setting it to none
+	// Can be disabled by setting it to `false`
-	// WARNING: can result in "layout did not converge within 5 attempts" issue
-	heading_pagebreak_percentage: none,
+	keep_heading_with_content: true,

 	// set automatically by using the template via `#show: thesis.with(...) body,